Try Semrush

 Your first step is to figure out the keyword difficulty of each term on your list.

-Fortunately, every major keyword research tool on the market, like SEMrush, has a keyword difficulty score that takes the first page competition into account.
+Fortunately, every major keyword research tool on the market, like Semrush, has a keyword difficulty score that takes the first page competition into account.

 You can analyze keywords one by one or input up to 100 of them at once.